Online Doctorate in Educational Psychology – PhD & EdD Programs

 Michigan State University – College of Education

 Michigan State University College of Education offers a doctor of philosophy (PhD) in educational psychology and educational technology.
-Ranked number six in the nation for top educational psychology by US News & World Report, this prestigious program trains students to evaluate human learning and how technology can support teaching and education.
+Ranked number four in the nation for top educational psychology by US News & World Report, this prestigious program trains students to evaluate human learning and how technology can support teaching and education.
 This program is primarily aimed at educators, although it can also be a good fit for technology professionals who want to move into education.

 • Location: East Lansing, MI